Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 This screen displays the list of programs in the system (both inactive and active) together with their portfolio (SpiraPlan only), template, web site URL, date of creation and active status.
 Programs are used to relate products that are in the same department/division/organization or are for a common customer, client, etc. When products are in the same program, a user that is a member of the program can see the special Program Dashboard that displays key metrics from all the products in the program combined.
 Also, such users will have observer-level access to the contained products without needing to be explicitly added to each product.

 You can filter the list of programs by either choosing an active status, or entering a portion of the name, web-site or date into the appropriate text box.
 When you click the "Filter" button, the list of programs will be filtered by the criteria you entered.
 You can clear the filter selection by clicking the "Clear Filters" button.
 To sort the list of programs, just click on the appropriate arrow icon located in the header row of each field (one each for ascending / descending) In addition, the list of programs is paginated into groups of fifteen (15).
-You can step through the different pages by clicking the page numbers at the bottom of the product list.
+You can step through the different pages by clicking the page numbers at the bottom of the list.

 To permanently delete a program, you should click the "Delete" button to the right of the program details.
 Any products contained in the program will not be deleted, but instead just moved to the default program.
 There has to be at least one program in the system at all times, so the program designated as the 'default' one will not be available for deletion.